giech/usrp_nfc/README.md

 By **Ilias Giechaskiel** https://ilias.giechaskiel.com

-This project contains a Software Defined Radio (SDR) for ISO 14443 Type A NFC/RFID communications.
+This project contains a Software Defined Radio (SDR) implementation for ISO 14443 Type A NFC/RFID communications.
 Specifically, it can eavesdrop and decrypt MIFARE Ultralight and Classic 1K communications and partially emulate them.
 It can also work with a USRP N210, with the BasicRX/TX and LFRX/TX daughterboards.
 For more details, please read the [detailed PDF write-up](report/report.pdf).

 The usage is as follows: